 Go to the About page to learn more about MAF.

-- Investigators wishing to employ the services of the MABF should contact Long Vien at email@example.com (713-563-3223) or Laura Bover at firstname.lastname@example.org (713-563-3301) to set up a meeting to plan the project strategy.
-In addition, investigators must provide a completed MABF services request form and email it to Long Vien.
+- Investigators wishing to use the services of the MAF should contact Long Vien (Core Manager) at firstname.lastname@example.org (713-563-3223) and/or Dr. Laura Bover (Core Director) at email@example.com (713-563-3301/ 73-703-1951) to set up a zoom meeting to plan the project strategy with no obligation to proceed.

 - After the initial meeting and discussions about the particular project/s, a summary letter with the descriptions of procedures that we do at the Core will be sent to the PI and contacts involved in the project and/or the zoom discussion.

 - Upon notification from the investigator that they would like to proceed, investigators will be guided in how to provide a completed MAF services request from iLab.